LightBurnSoftware/Documentation/MenuCommands.md

 A new file can be added by clicking on “New” in the File menu or press "ctrl + N"

+### Open recent projects
+This will open a list of the most recently opened files to choose from.

 ### Open
 Opening an existing file
 To open a saved file.
 Click on “Open” in the File menu or